oluwatobifadokun/Use-Powershell-Scripts/README.md

 # Useful PowerShell Scripts

 Practical, copy ready PowerShell scripts for day-to-day IT Support / Helpdesk / SysAdmin work.
-Each script includes a comments, prerequisites, and safe usage notes.
+Each script includes a comments to aud safe usage notes.

 Maintained by Oluwatobi Fadokun.